Orientation (4 weeks)

 The learning experience in critical care pharmacy practice is designed to introduce the resident to the care of critically ill patients.
 The resident will observe how distributive and clinical pharmacy services can be integrated into a team approach to patient care.
 The resident will observe and participate in interactions between patients and multidisciplinary health care team members in the inpatient setting.
 The resident will develop competencies in the pharmacotherapeutic management of critically ill patients.

-Psychiatry (5 weeks)
+Transitions of Care (5 weeks)

-Ambulatory Care / Anticoagulation Clinic (5 weeks)
+Ambulatory Care / Anticoagulation Clinic (longitudinal)